-5 Tips for Preventing Wounds on Your Feet [and Avoid Making them Worse]
+7 Tips for Preventing Wounds on Your Feet

 Don’t just look, but feel along areas you might not be able to see.
-You might want to ask a loved one for help if you need it, or tools such as selfie sticks or small mirrors can be useful in seeing hard-to-reach areas!
+You may want to ask a loved one for help if you need it, or tools such as selfie sticks or small mirrors can be useful in seeing hard-to-reach areas.

 On the other side of the coin, moisturize your skin to keep it from drying out and cracking, which can open the way for ulcers.
 Once again, though, do not apply too much moisturizer between your toes!
 Moisturize; don’t swamp.